 Pymetrics is a social networking site where you play a series of games that result in a career profile based on years of neuroscience research.
 You can explore where you interests lead to careers and connect with recruiters.

-PathSource is a career navigation site that assesses your lifestyle choices and career interests before providing you with videos of real people in careers that match your profile.
+PathSource is a career navigation site that assesses your lifestyle choices and career interests.
+Access videos of real people who work in careers that match your profile.
 Connect the dots between education, careers, lifestyle and budget.
 Exclusive video informational interviews with professionals give you unbiased insights into thousands of careers.

-Get the Mobile App:iPhone: Search "PathSource" in the Apple App Store.
-The Android version of the app is on the Google Play store.
-Sign up with your @ctx.edu email for FREE access.
+IOS and Android app: Sign up with your @ctx.edu email for FREE access.
 No smartphone?
-Register at http://www.pathsource.com/frontpage with activation code: CON225.
+Register at http://www.pathsource.com/frontpage with activation code: CON200.

 email@example.com library building F-208 512.313.5041